owl4ce/dotfiles/README.md

   <summary><strong>Most of .files</strong></summary>

    You can clone or download it as a zip.
 After that put all files in the **dotfiles** folder to user's home directory.
+   > Assume you are cloning in the `~/Documents` directory for example.
    ```bash
    $ git clone https://github.com/owl4ce/dotfiles.git && cd dotfiles/
    ```